-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

 John Hickenlooper (D-Colo.)

 The Pennsylvania-born Hickenlooper, 68, started his career as a geologist, then opened the first brewpub in Colorado.
-He served as mayor of Denver from 2003-11 and governor of Colorado from 2011-19.
+He served as mayor of Denver from 2003 to 2011 and governor of Colorado from 2011 to 2019.
 He made an unsuccessful bid for the Democratic presidential nomination last year.

 ---